RobertHuben/semantic_database/README.md

-This repo contains code for a vector search database, and querying it.
+This repo contains code for a basic vector search database, and querying it.

 Contents: